riverhuang1107/everai_documentation/Example/en/Stable_Diffusion_1.5_with_private_volume.md

-# EverAI Stable Diffusion 1.5
+# Stable Diffusion 1.5 with private volume
 In the quickstart, you created a simple application.
 In this example, we use `Stable Diffusion 1.5` to implement a AIGC(AI generated content) online service.